 Our favourite rooms

-Prepare for a Rinascimento throwback with ancient columns rising from the heated waters – coming spring 2023.
+Prepare for a Rinascimento throwback with ancient columns rising from the heated waters – coming autumn 2023.

 Pack only your coolest ‘fits – not too many, though; you’ll want to leave plenty of room in your case for a few Italian investments.